modcommunity/how-to-make-a-gmod-server-with-mods-and-addons/README.md

 ![Workshop Publish](./images/workshop_pubcol.png)

 Next, you'll want to extract the ID of the collection by using a similar process to extracting the ID of a mod/addon.
-The numberic ID is located after the `id` query parameter in the URL when viewing your collection.
+The numeric ID is located after the `id` query parameter in the URL when viewing your collection.

 ![Workshop Get Collection ID](./images/workshop_getcolid.png)